rgradison/DevAssessment1/static/Readme.md

 The solution is GDCTest2. gdc1 is another example.

 Question2
-1.The entry point is main.
+1.The entry point is main under gdc.

 2.Created all the models under model.
-3.
+Under zyberfox folder

 Dev Assessment 1